photobooth-app/photobooth-docs/docs/setup/shareservice.md

 ## Options to share via QR code

-1. Use the batteries included shareservice.
+- Method A: Use the batteries included shareservice.
+    - ➕ Easy setup
+    - ➕ Convenient for user: Direct internet download
+    - ➕ Data saver: On the fly upload when QR code is scanned
+    - ➖ needs php online service (usually paid webhosting service)
+    - ➖ Images shared via (private) internet service might conflict with GDPR
+- Method B: Share via local WiFi-Hotspot.
+    - ➖ Inconvenient for user: Smartphones need to log in local WiFi
+    - ➕ No need to synchronize, no data usage
+    - ➕ Local solution don't need any online service
+    - ➕ Local solution less likely to conflict with GDPR
+    - ➖ Custom setup
-2. Sync images (on your own) and provide a custom URL users can download images
+- Method C: Sync images (on your own) and provide a custom URL users can download images
+    - ➕ Convenient for user: Direct internet download
+    - ➕ Image backup on the fly
+    - ➖ Custom setup
+    - ➖ All images need to synchronize, uses more data
+    - ➖ needs online service (usually paid webhosting service)
+    - ➖ Images shared via (private) internet service might conflict with GDPR

-## Batteries included shareservice
+## Method A: Batteries included shareservice

 ### Benefits